Recommendations

 There are a few places for good coffee — Kohi, Joe’s, and East End Market.
 If you’re not picky, there are places all over town.

 The place we go to the most for dinner is Squealing Pig.
 It’s solid, all the food options are great, and the service is quick.
+Another solid option that usually has a line but moves fast is Canteen.
+The seating out back is on the water and there are plenty of tables to accommodate the crowd.

 FOR SHOPPING